ColtonSilvaonKnoxKontor/Enscrambled/README.md

 # Warning

 This program can alter or delete all files without notice; or even worse, it can destroy the entire root files and essential system binaries.
 I do not have responsibility for any damages you have done.

+# Donate
+If you are interested in this project, you may sponsor this through PayPal: jamesemiliano74@gmail.com